ethical-se/ese-practices/practices/ESE-StoryValuation.md

 * Ask similar questions from the perspective of key stakeholder groups not represented as personas/roles in the epic or story that is analyzed.
 For instance, investigate the values of service providers involved in story fulfillment.
 * Prioritize and record the answers to these questions, for instance in a value tree or a value-enhanced use case diagram.

-Again, the answers to the questions can be noted as Value Epics, Value Weightings and/or Value Narratives (but also other [Notations](#notations)).
+Again, the answers to the questions can be noted as Value Epics, Value Weightings and/or Value Narratives (but also other [notations](/practices/ESE-StoryValuation-Notation.md)).
 These artifacts then populate the Value Register for the [System of Interest (SOI)](/ESE-Glossary.md#soi).
 The technique may also yield a set of [EVRs](/ESE-Glossary.md#evr) and [VBSRs](/ESE-Glossary.md#vbsr), which can be stated as value-enhanced user stories or value QAS.

 #### Valuation Technique 2: Catalog-Guided Value Identification (Ethical Values First)